dvkramer/Kramer-Intelligence/README.md

 # Kramer Intelligence

 Kramer Intelligence is an experimental AI assistant powered by the Gemini 2.5 series of models.
-It can answer questions, assist with tasks, and read documents via a web interface.
+It can answer questions, assist with tasks, and read documents.

 ## Try it out